 The servers were friendly and were happy to explain and suggest different types of pizza and sandwiches to order.
-I imagine that they had received an influx of new customers after their restaurant was aired on Food Networks “You got to eat here” on May 16th, 2014.
+I imagine that they had received an influx of new customers after their restaurant was aired on Food Networks “You got to eat here”.
 We had no idea they were on the show, but we finally saw the episode.

 Being our first time, we ordered a variety of items to try.
 For the pizza, we ordered the Affumicata with mushrooms and smoked provolone and the tartufona pizza with bocconcini and truffle oil.